gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 <DATA PATH>:
 ```

-A HaSAPPy command script is separated into 9 sections corresponding to the steps of data processing, analysis, and output customization.
+A HaSAPPy command script is separated into 9 sections corresponding to the steps of data processing, analysis, and output customisation.

 ## Section 0: Which analysis would you like to perform?